Shayan-Hussain/Newsletter-Sign-Up/README.md

 ## My process

-The files provided by Frontend mentor were kinda confusing, so I created a sperate local repository and then added the builtin files along the way as I needed.
+The files provided by Frontend Mentor were kinda confusing, so I created a separate local repository and then added the built-in files along the way as I needed.

 ### Built with